beauCoker/hacking/README.md

 #> 6 Constrained+Tethered (UB):  0.9234986      Add variable Z.2 + Tethered
 ```

 In the output above, `LB` and `UB` stand for lower bound and upper bound.
 It says that a tethered hacking interval around the base model is (-0.29, 0.82), a prescriptively constrained hacking interval around the base model is (0.16, 0.35), and a hacking interval that considers both types hacking is (-0.4, 0.92).
-Notice either of the tethered intervals are wider than the standard confidence interval, (-0.26, 0.8).
+Notice either of the tethered intervals are wider than the standard confidence interval, (-0.26, 0.8), but note that hacking intervals and standard confidence invervals measure different forms of uncertainty.
+Either could be larger, and hacking intervals needn't even be centered on the point estimate.

-`hackint_lm` also returns the full list of all the manipulations that were tried, the minimum-loss estimate `Estimate` for each manipulation, and the tethered hacking interval `(LB,UB)` around each.
+`hackint_lm` works by enumerating all of the manipulations within the prescriptive constraints and, for each manipulation, computing the ordinary least squares coefficient estimate as well as a thethered hacking interval around this estimate (i.e., where the model under the manipulation is essentially treated as a new base model).
+This complete list is available as a dataframe, with `Estimate` denoting the coefficient estimate and (`LB`,`UB`) denoting the tethered hacking interval.
+The prescriptively-constrained hacking interval is the range of `Estimate` and the type that considers prescriptive constraints *and* tethering is given by the mininum of `LB` and the maximum of `UB`.
+This list is useful for diagosing which manipulations are most impactful.
 The output is sorted by the largest absolute difference `largest_diff` of any value (`LB`, `Estimate`, or `UB`) from `beta_0`:

 ``` r
 head(output$hacks_all)